Frequently Asked Questions

 You are most welcome to bring your singing, acting teacher or vocal coach to your appointment.
 We are aware of the needs of professional voice users and are keen to develop a treatment regime that accommodates your needs

-You will be provided with the video recording of your voice as you speak and/or sing.
+You will be provided with a video recording of your voice as you speak and/or sing.
 This is important for your use or discussions with your singing teacher, speech pathologist or other healthcare professional away from Sydney.
 An important bench mark.

 “The voice is the vehicle for expressing an internal process outwards.”